FlorentB974/docker_mcp/README.md

 - Node.js >= 18
 - Docker Engine
+- For socket connections: Ensure the Docker socket is accessible (typically `/var/run/docker.sock` on Linux/macOS)
+- For remote connections: Docker daemon should be configured to accept TCP connections

 ## Installation

 1. Clone the repository
 2. Install dependencies:

    ```bash
    npm install
    ```

 3. Build the project:

    ```bash
    npm run build
    ```